copoer/sc-bot-filter/README.md

 ## TODO

 Feel free to make a PR to make this compatible for Chrome.
-Chrome has and incompatable webRequest API so I don't want to deal with it right now.
+Chrome has and incompatible webRequest API so I don't want to deal with it right now.

 ## Credit